ToolJet/ToolJet/docs/docs/tutorial/manage-users-groups.md

 ### Inviting users

-Admins can invite anyone to their ToolJet account using the email address.
+Admins can invite anyone to a ToolJet organization using the email address.
 To invite a user:

 - On the **Manage Users** page click on the `Invite new user` button.